RoseyChan420/oluninstaller/README.md

 ## License

 This project is licensed under the BSD-3-Clause license.
-By using our software, you acknowledge and agree to the terms of the license.
+By using Raven's software, you acknowledge and agree to the terms of the license.